ixmaps/website2017/README.md

 ## License
-Copyright (C) 2017 IXmaps.
+Copyright (C) 2018 IXmaps.
 This website and the repository [github.com/ixmaps/website2017](https://github.com/ixmaps/webite2017) are licensed under a GNU AGPL v3.0 license.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+These files are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details [gnu.org/licenses](https://gnu.org/licenses/agpl.html).

-You should have received a copy of the GNU General Public License along with this program.
-If not, see [gnu.org/licenses](https://gnu.org/licenses/agpl.html).